 - Offer cozy nooks for sleeping.
 Cats need 10-15 hours of sleep a day, and love to curl up in a sunny spot, in a random box, on your clean laundry — you get the idea.
 How do you know when a cat is happy?
 This is one of those times when you can tell pretty easily.

 - Offer healthy food and plenty of water.
 A healthy kitty is a happy kitty – feeding quality food and occasional treats will keep their teeth healthy, coats shiny and their digestive system free of blockages.
 Avoid feeding cats people food, as many spices and additives are dangerous to felines.
 Cow’s milk, for example, sounds like a purrfect treat, but it cannot be properly digested.

-September is Happy Cat Month – now that you know what to look for, and a few things you can do to enhance the joy in your kitty kingdom, you may now take out your iPhones, and enjoy!
+September is Happy Cat Month, but really, shouldn’t every month be?
+Now that you know the tell-tail signs of a happy cat, plus a few things you can do to enhance the joy in your kitty kingdom, you may now take out your iPhones, and enjoy!